xelatihy/yocto-gl/readme.md

 - simple image data structure and a few image operations
 - simple scene format
 - generation of image examples
-- generation of scene examples
+- generation of shape examples
 - procedural sun and sky HDR
 - procedural Perlin noise
 - BVH for intersection and closest point query
 - Python-like path operations
-- immediate mode command line parser
 - path tracer supporting surfaces and hairs, GGX and MIS
-- support for loading and saving Wavefront OBJ and Khronos glTF
+- support for loading and saving Wavefront OBJ, glTF and pbrt
-- fast, hackable, proprietary JSON format
+- fast, hackable, YAML format

 Yocto/GL is written in C++17 and compiles on OSX (clang from Xcode 10+), Linux (gcc 6+, clang 6+) and Windows (MSVC 2015, MSVC 2017).
 For compilation